Spin-dependent quasiparticle lifetimes in altermagnets: Numerical algorithm to solve for nodal lines

-\item Around each seed point, generate a random cloud of additional points such that the total number of points equals $N_\mathrm{tot}$.
-We have used $N_\mr{tot}=15\times10^3$, which provides a good compromise between accuracy and computational cost.
-Note, if this choice of $N_\mathrm{tot}$ returns a nonsensical curve, increase $N_\mathrm{tot}=10^6$ and try again for the given parameter set.
-The cloud points are sampled uniformly in an annulus centered on the seed, with inner radius $0.05d$ and outer radius $0.60d$, where $d$ is a typical distance between neighboring seeds.
-Evaluate $\xi_{\mathbf{q}}$ at these new points.

-\item Using both the seed and generated points, perform a Delaunay triangulation to form triangles with these points as vertices, using the \textit{Triangulation} class from \textit{Matplotlib} \cite{Matplotlib}.
-The points typically form several disconnected regions, so we keep the triangulation restricted to each region separately by masking away any triangle with a side longer than $\sqrt{10}d$.
+\item Perform a Delaunay triangulation to form triangles with these points as vertices.
+To avoid triangles with long edges near the boundary of the padded 1BZ, filter out triangles with edges longer than $\sqrt{10}d$.

-\item For each triangle, locate nodal lines by checking whether the sign of $\xi_{\mathbf{q}}$ at one vertex differs from the sign at the other two.
-When a sign change occurs along an edge, we determine the $\xi_{\mathbf{q}} = 0$ point on that edge by linear interpolation of $\xi_{\mathbf{q}}$.
-Connecting the resulting points on neighboring edges yields the nodal segments, and by joining these segments we obtain the nodal curves.
-In practice, this is implemented using the \textit{TriContourGenerator} class from \textit{Matplotlib}.